 There's no vaccine for hepatitis E. When travelling to parts of the world with poor sanitation, where the virus may be common, you can reduce your risk by practising good food and water hygiene measures.

-Alcoholic hepatitis is a type of hepatitis caused by drinking excessive amounts of alcohol over many years.
+Alcoholic hepatitis is a type of hepatitis caused by drinking too much alcohol over many years.

 The condition is common in the UK.
 Many people don't realise they have it because it doesn't usually cause any symptoms, although it can cause: